radiantearth/stac-api-spec/overview.md

 The core STAC conformance classes communicate the conformance JSON only in the root (`/`) document, while OGC API requires they also live at the `/conformance` endpoint.
 STAC's conformance structure is detailed in the [core](core/).
-Note all conformance URI's serve up a rendered HTML version of the corresponding OpenAPI document at the given location.
+Note all conformance URIs serve up a rendered HTML version of the corresponding OpenAPI document at the given location.

 **NOTE:** *By 1.0.0 we aim to have requirements classes specified in detail, as testable assertions, like OGC does, but for now the core reference is just this spec document and the OpenAPI yaml.
-We also desire to have the URI's for conformance to actually resolve to machine-readable information clients can use.*
+We also desire to have the URIs for conformance to actually resolve to machine-readable information clients can use.*

 ### Conformance Class Table